Ways Women Can Increase Their Chances Of Getting Into True Platonic Friendships With Guys

 - Tell him he's like a brother to you.

 If you do these types of things many of the guys with romantic intentions will fade away or get frustrated and confess their feelings before long.
 Either way, they've revealed themselves.
-Even if an interested guy doesn't leave or make a move his reaction to your screening behaviors may betray his intentions.
+Even if an interested guy doesn't leave or make a move his reaction to your screening behaviors may betray his agenda.
 Like if you flirt with another man in front of him, does he seem quiet and grouchy afterward, or does he cheerfully start teasing you about your new future husband?

 Ask your friends what they think his intentions are